techidaily/site-android-frp/source/_posts/in-2024-how-can-we-bypass-samsung-galaxy-s24plus-frp-by-drfone-android.md

 The ****Samsung Galaxy S24+ FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Samsung Galaxy S24+ device after it has been reset.
 By requesting the Google account credentials tied to the Samsung Galaxy S24+ device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Samsung Galaxy S24+ device.
 In essence, the Samsung Galaxy S24+ FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Samsung Galaxy S24+ device, providing additional protection.
-Each [Samsung device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Samsung device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Samsung Galaxy S24+ device.
 It activates when you perform a factory reset on your Samsung smartphone without signing out of the associated Google account.

 ### Usage of Samsung Galaxy S24+ FRP Code